MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/troubleshoot-scom-mi.md

 **Resolution**

-In case you've triggered a scaling operation, wait for the operation to complete before you try update operation.
+In case you've triggered a scaling operation, wait for the operation to complete before you try to update operation.

 ### Issue: Extension takes more time to update -> FAILING

 **Cause**

-Occurs if SQL MI and SCOM Managed Instance (preview) are in different regions.
-Due to which, extension takes more time to update and eventually fails.
+Occurs if SQL MI and SCOM Managed Instance (preview) are in different regions due to which the extension takes more time to update and eventually fails.

 **Resolution**